Maneet Ahuja

-Maneet Ahuja (born 1984) is an American author, journalist, television news producer, and hedge fund specialist.
+Maneet Ahuja is an American author, journalist, television news producer, and hedge fund specialist.
 She is a producer of CNBC's morning business news program, Squawk Box.
 Her 2012 book, The Alpha Masters: Unlocking the Genius of the World's Top Hedge Funds, was published by John Wiley & Sons and nominated for an FT / Goldman Sachs Book of the Year Award.
 Forbes named her to their "30 Under 30" list of media figures for 2012.
 Ahuja has also produced a number of business events including CNBC's Delivering Alpha conference, a hedge fund summit that she created and co-developed.
 Ahuja serves on the Council of Advocates for Mt.
 Sinai Hospital and is on the United Nations Commission on the Status of Women.
 Her next book is The Techtonics.

 Career

 Finance and journalism

 Ahuja began her finance career at the age of 17 when she interned at Citigroup in 2002 as a credit risk analyst.
 After ten months, Ahuja became a full-time employee.
 She remained at Citigroup for nearly four years before moving to Merrill Lynch as a global economics and equity research intern.
 She later became one of The Wall Street Journals youngest reporters, working on their Money & Investing team.